Citizenship

 4. Naturalization

+If you’re navigating the citizenship process, our immigration attorneys serving Bucks, Delaware, and Montgomery Counties can help guide you through United States Citizenship and Immigration Services (USCIS) applications and avoid costly mistakes.
 The length of time required to become a citizen depends on the avenue you pursue.
 Most immigrants become U.S. citizens through naturalization.

 Becoming a U.S. Citizen Through Your Parents

 If you’re born in the United States, you automatically gain citizenship.
-In addition, U.S. territories, including Puerto Rico, Guam, U.S. Virgin Islands, and the Northern Mariana Islands, also confer citizenship.
+In addition, U.S. territories, including Puerto Rico, Guam, the U.S. Virgin Islands, and the Northern Mariana Islands, also confer citizenship.

-Under either of the conditions above, the Fourteenth Amendment of the Constitution grants your citizenship rights, “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”
+Under either of the conditions above, the Fourteenth Amendment of the Constitution grants your citizenship rights: “All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.”

 How to Become a U.S. Citizen Through Marriage